COGNITIVE-BEHAVIORAL THERAPY(CBT)

 • “What if” – Constantly ruminating and asking “what if” questions almost every day

-• Negative Filtering – Hyper-focusing on faults or the negative aspects of life and ignoring the positive
+• Negative filtering – Hyper-focusing on faults or the negative aspects of life and ignoring the positive

-• Mind Reading – Assuming that they can read people’s thoughts and project their insecurities, they believe others have a generally negative opinion of them
+• Mind reading – Assuming that they can read people’s thoughts and project their insecurities, they believe others have a generally negative opinion of them

-• Fortune-Telling – Predicting something negative or catastrophic will happen in the future
+• Fortune-telling – Predicting something negative or catastrophic will happen in the future

-• Dichotomous Thinking – Black or white thinking or being unable to see the nuances in people or situations
+• Dichotomous thinking – Black or white thinking or being unable to see the nuances in people or situations

-• Unable to Disconfirm – Rejecting any evidence that may contradict any negative beliefs
+• Unable to disconfirm – Rejecting any evidence that may contradict any negative beliefs

 It’s not uncommon for one negative thought to have a domino effect.
 This domino effect can cause feelings to worsen more than they should about a situation.
 The thought patterns can also lead to displays of destructive behaviors that may cause harm to themselves or other people.
 When left unchecked, a negative thinking pattern can have very poor consequences on the overall quality of life.